-Did you know that a dental cleaning is much more than plaque removal and a polish?
+Did you know that a dental hygiene appointment is much more than plaque removal and a polish?
 In fact, a visit to your dental hygienist can play a large role in not just your dental health, but your overall health as well.

 We’ve found that many patients either cancel or fail to even make an appointment with their dental hygienist because they feel their teeth are fine because they’re not currently experiencing pain, discomfort, or a noticing a large amount of plaque or tartar buildup.

-But unless you’re a dental hygienist or dentist, there’s no way you can perform all of the diagnostic, preventative and educational services that go into a routine dental cleaning.
+But unless you’re a dental hygienist or dentist, there’s no way you can perform all of the diagnostic, preventative and educational services that go into a continuing care dental hygiene appointment.

 Here’s a list of some of the things your dental hygienist and dentist are working on at your appointment.